annaorteu/wrath/README.md

 Any points outside the z score threshold (2 by default) **and** above or below the prediction bands are defined as outliers and stored in the *outliers* directory.
 Z score threashold and predition bands can be changed in the script *outliers.R*.

 Several values are stored for each outlier: row number, column number, jaccard distance, y estimate of the model, estimated error, 2.5 quantile, 97.5 quantile and a definition of whether it is an 'upper' or 'lower' outlier.

+## Test Example Run

+To test Wrath's installation and prerequisites, there is a complete example test set in [example_run/complete_heliconius_example](example_run/complete_heliconius_example).
+Follow the README to run the example.

 ## Running *Wrath* on multiple chromosomes